CoderichLLC/nodejs-graphql-shape/README.md

 This project explores the concept of *Query & Transformation Collocation* in **GraphQL**.

-It includes [JSONPath+](https://www.npmjs.com/package/jsonpath-plus) to help select and transform data to the exact shape you need!
+It includes [JSONPath+](https://www.npmjs.com/package/jsonpath-plus) to help select and transform data to the exact shape required!

 ---